Lodowicke Muggleton

 Lodowicke Muggleton (1609–1698) was an English religious thinker who gave his name to Muggletonianism, a Protestant sect which was always small, but survived until the death of its last follower in 1979.
 He spent his working life as a journeyman tailor in the City of London and was imprisoned twice for his beliefs.
 He held opinions hostile to all forms of philosophical reason, and had received only a basic education.
-He encouraged quietism and free-thought amongst his followers whose beliefs were predestinarian in a manner that was distinct from Calvinism.
+He encouraged quietism and free-thought among his followers whose beliefs were predestinarian in a manner that was distinct from Calvinism.
 Near the close of his long life, Muggleton wrote his spiritual autobiography which was published posthumously.